Wormholes with Ends of the World: 3D gravity model

 \section{3D gravity model}

 In this section, we construct a gravity theory that we expect to reproduce the BCFT ensemble.
 The ingredients in 3D gravity that we will need involve end-of-the-world (EOW) branes, conical defects, kinks, and punctures.
+Write the total action as